 “I’m not the type of person to worry about pride,” Donato returned, “but don’t tell me you’ve never thought about them like that.
 You know best that their needs to be a separation between business business and personal business.”

 Cadence resisted arching a brow.
-She could have sworn Donato was fond of at least Allen.
-Did Carl say something to him or something?
+She could’ve sworn Donato was fond of at least Allen.

 It’s a bit more complicated than that, kid, Cadence thought back as she side-glanced at Fortuna who had returned to sipping her wine.